 Like any good dinosaur lover, I could spend all my free time at natural history museums.
 I’m always on the lookout for new places to visit, especially smaller local museums that may not get as much exposure as more famous institutions.
 I also happen live a few hours’ drive away from the town of Seymour, near the world famous Texas Red Beds, a very important geologic formation dating back to the Permian Period.
 Most people don’t know the Permian for anything more than Dimetrodon, but luckily for them, the Red Beds probably have more Dimetrodon fossils than anywhere else in the world!
 These riches led to the creation of the Whiteside Museum of Natural History in 2013, to help preserve the local fossil heritage of the region right in the town of Seymour.

 The main hall mostly features the local paleontological stars, the Permian inhabitants of the nearby Red Beds.
 Plenty of life reconstructions augment the fossils on display.
-The skeleton of “Bonnie” the Dimetrodon sits opposite her life model, flanked on one side by the ever grumpy Edaphosaurus (the other Permian sailback), with Eryops, Seymouria, and more on the other.
+Upon entering the museum, a fearsome Dimetrodon greets visitors, literally standing in the spotlight in a fantastic use of space.
+It is surrounded by several partially prepared plaster jackets with individual Dimetrodon specimens, each of which is given a fun personal name.
+They are flanked on one side by the ever grumpy Edaphosaurus (the other Permian sailback), with Eryops, Seymouria, and Diadectes on the other.

 A Mesozoic section sits behind the main cast of Permian species, and features several fossil mounts and life reconstructions.
 The Tyrannosaurus head always impresses, as does the Triceratops skull opposing it.
 A recent addition as of my last visit is a medium sized Tylosaurus skull, which looks just as fierce as its counterparts in this area.